CAMPHOR score: patient-reported outcomes are improved by pulmonary endarterectomy in chronic thromboembolic pulmonary hypertension.

 MetadataShow full item record

-Background Pulmonary endarterectomy (PEA) is the recommended treatment for eligible patients with chronic thromboembolic pulmonary hypertension (CTEPH).
-The Cambridge Pulmonary Hypertension Outcome Review (CAMPHOR) score is an internationally-validated patient-reported outcome (PRO) measure for CTEPH.
-It assesses 3 domains: activity, quality of life (QoL) and symptoms.
+BACKGROUND: Pulmonary endarterectomy (PEA) is the recommended treatment for eligible patients with chronic thromboembolic pulmonary hypertension (CTEPH).
+The Cambridge Pulmonary Hypertension Outcome Review (CAMPHOR) score is an internationally validated patient-reported outcome (PRO) measure for CTEPH.
+It assesses three domains: activity, quality of life (QoL) and symptoms.
 We assessed PROs in patients with CTEPH undergoing PEA.
-Methods This retrospective observational study of consecutive CTEPH patients undergoing PEA at the UK national PEA centre between 2006 and 2017 assessed change in CAMPHOR score from baseline (pre-PEA) until up to 5 years post-PEA.
-CAMPHOR scores were compared between (i) those with and without clinically significant residual PH and (ii) those undergoing PEA and propensity-matched CTEPH patients who were not operated on.
+METHODS: This retrospective observational study of consecutive CTEPH patients undergoing PEA at the UK national PEA centre between 2006 and 2017 assessed change in CAMPHOR score from baseline (pre-PEA) until up to 5 years post-PEA.
+CAMPHOR scores were compared between 1) those with and without clinically significant residual pulmonary hypertension and 2) those undergoing PEA and propensity-matched CTEPH patients who were not operated on.
 The minimally clinically important difference (MCID) was calculated using an anchor-based method.
-Results Of 1324 CTEPH patients who underwent PEA, 1053 (80%) had a CAMPHOR score recorded pre-PEA, 934 (71%) within a year of PEA and 784 (60%) had both.
-There were significant improvements between pre- and post-PEA in all three CAMPHOR domains (median ± interquartile range: activity, −5±7; QoL, −4±8; and symptoms, −7±8; p<0.0001, all).
-Improvements in CAMPHOR score were greater and more sustained in those without clinically significant residual PH.
+RESULTS: Out of 1324 CTEPH patients who underwent PEA, 1053 (80%) had a CAMPHOR score recorded pre-PEA, 934 (71%) had a score recorded within a year of PEA and 784 (60%) had both.
+There were significant improvements between pre- and post-PEA in all three CAMPHOR domains (median±interquartile range activity -5±7, QoL -4±8, symptoms -7±8; all p<0.0001).
+Improvements in CAMPHOR score were greater and more sustained in those without clinically significant residual pulmonary hypertension.
 CTEPH patients undergoing PEA had better CAMPHOR scores than those not operated on.
-The MCID in CAMPHOR score was -3±5 for activity, -4±7 for QoL, and -6±7 for symptoms.
-Conclusions PROs are markedly improved by PEA in patients with CTEPH, more so in those without clinically significant residual PH.
+The MCID in CAMPHOR score was -3±5 for activity, -4±7 for QoL and -6±7 for symptoms.
+CONCLUSIONS: PROs are markedly improved by PEA in patients with CTEPH, more so in those without clinically significant residual pulmonary hypertension.

 Cambridge University Hospitals NHS Foundation Trust (CUH) (146281)